Resident Evil 3 begins relentlessly stalking you April 3

 All of this should prove enough to get fans excited about the Remake.
 Resident Evil 2 was a major success for the publisher, and this followup should maintain that momentum.

-Capcom is going all out for Resident Evil 3
+Capcom is going all-out for Resident Evil 3

 But while this seems like a sure success, Capcom is doing more to ensure that it appeals to a wide audience.